solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 Now looping back to Hunt's & Thomas' *Diversify* principle, it may benefit me personally in the long run if I learn something quite unrelated to my current tasks, cutting down the risks of my other investments.
 But then again productivity in my current main responsibilities may often feel more desirable.
 In my personal experience, a choice between interesting new topics and established topics is very hard.
 It can feel a little selfish to look at something interesting if I could be doing concrete and useful work with that time.

-But then again my professional competence and problem solving skills will certainly benefit from an occasional break.
+But then again my professional competence and problem solving skills will benefit from an occasional break.

-It seems that at Solita the benefits of sharing are estimated higher than the opportunity cost that goes with it.
+Here the positive consequences of sharing are estimated higher than the opportunity cost that goes with it.

 ![drops](/img/ninja-berries/drops.png)